Vheekey/testing-readme/README.md

 @endsection

 ```
+# Step 2: Create the controller for the each form.

 After creating the blade views for each of the forms, p.s: I created them in a folder "register".
-We'll be heading to the controller, so in the app\Http\Controllers\Auth, we would be creating a folder "Register" i.e our path will be "app\Http\Controllers\Auth\Register".
-In the Register folder, I would be creating 3 controllers for the three steps:
+We'll be heading to the controller, so in app\Http\Controllers\Auth, we would be creating a folder "Register" i.e our path will be "app\Http\Controllers\Auth\Register".
+In the Register folder, we would be creating 3 controllers for the three steps:

 RegisterControllerStep1.php
 ``` php